Who Are the Children Ready for Adoption?

-More than 101,000 children wait for permanent homes in the United States.
+About 120,000 children are prepared for and need permanent homes in the United States.
 Most are school-aged or older.
-Many have emotional, physical, or learning disabilities.
 There are brothers and sisters who need to stay together.
-More than half of the children come from minority cultures.

 Can I Ask for More Information about the Child I Want to Adopt?